Battle of Havana (1748): Battle

-Cornwall held its fire until shortly after 4pm when it comes within pistol range and unleashed a broadside into Reggio's Africa.
+Cornwall held its fire until shortly after 4pm when it came within pistol range and unleashed a broadside into Reggio's Africa.
 Ahead, HMS poured broadsides into Conquistador while Lenox joined the action from astern.
 At 4:30pm HMS Strafford came up close and fired a devastating broadside into the Conquistador; after which she was unable to reply.
 Within less than an hour Conquistador was battered out of the Spanish line, its captain and two lieutenants lying dead and so soon after struck to Strafford before another broadside could any more damage.
 Strafford had failed however to send any boats to take possession of her and Reggio recognized this fact and forced Conquistador to re hoist her colours by firing on her from his flagship Africa.
 HMS Cornwall came up in support with an angry Knowles along with Canterbury - finally Conquistador again struck her colours to Cornwall.
 Canterburys captain however later claimed that Conquistador had struck to her subsequent to her entrance into the battle.
 HMS finally appeared ready to overtake the Spanish by 5:30pm and with this every Spanish ship attempted to save themselves, Strafford and Canterbury attempted to rest away Africa while HMS and HMS pursued the vice flag Invencible.

 By 9:00pm Invencible appeared silenced, but the British were too weak to prevent its escape.
 HMS Cornwall having been slowed down by the loss of her fore topsail but Strafford and Canterbury pounded Africa until its main- and mizzenmasts fell.
 However, with night falling fast the Royal Navy ships were unable to pursue so they broke off at 11pm to begin setting up jury rigging and clawed back out to sea.
 Of Regio's Squadron, four ships returned to Havana's harbour whilst Conquistador had been captured during the action Invincible had suffered heavy damage and avoided capture by a very narrow margin.
 Africa, the flagship, was dismasted and badly damaged that she retreated into a small bay 25 miles East of Havana to make repairs.
 Knowles with a lead part of his squadron Cornwall and Strafford headed Eastward on 14 October and soon discovered her and opened fire.
 The stranded crew cut Africas cables set her on fire and ran on her on shore; an hour later further helped by British cannon fire she blew up.